wenotpro/notpro/README.md

 So, I guess i'm `NOT PRO`

-"NOT PRO" just puts a "NOT PRO" under your head.
+"NOT PRO" just puts a "NOT PRO" under your avatar.

 ### Before